activitypods/activitypods/docs/src/content/docs/tutorials/deploy-your-own-pod-provider.md

 ### Point your domains to your server IP

 You will need two domains, one for the backend, the other for the frontend.
-You can use sub-domains two.
-Go to your domain provider and point these sub-domains to your server IP (with a A-type registration).
+We suggest to use a `app.` subdomain for the frontend.
+Go to your domain provider and point these two domains to your server IP (with a A-type registration).

 ### Clone the deployment repository